 1/3 cup thinly sliced and chopped almonds and pistachios

-2. Melt butter in a medium pan.
-Add ricotta cheese and cook on low medium heat for 5 minutes stirring.
+2. Melt butter in a medium non stick pan.
+Add ricotta cheese and condensed milk and cook on medium heat for 10 minutes, stirring occasionally.

-2. Add condensed milk.
-Once the mixture is heated through, reduce the heat and cook for 20 minutes stirring intermittently.
-From here onwards stir after every minute to avoid the mixture sticking to the bottom or getting burnt, until it thickens for about 10 -15 minutes and forms a soft lump.
-Stir in rose water.
+2. Once the mixture starts to thicken stir every minute or so to avoid the mixture sticking to the bottom and forms a soft lump.
+Remove from heat.
+Stir in rose water and cardamom powder.

-3. Spread the mixture evenly in a greased tray to approximately 1/2″ thickness.
+3. Spread the mixture evenly in a tray to approximately 1/2″ thickness.

-4. Sprinkle pistachio and almonds, press gently into the ricotta mixture.
+4. Sprinkle pistachio and almonds, press gently onto the ricotta mixture.
 Set aside for 1 hour.

 5. Cut burfi in diamonds, squares or rectangle shapes and separate out with a spatula.